stoffel-brian/Final_Project/README.md

 ## Group Hypothesis
 Can you leave work (St. Mary's Hospital) and get to date night within 15-22 minutes (which is the average time it takes to walk 1 mile according to nike.com, women's health magazine, and various other sources)?

-## Group's thought on what approach they may want to use for analysis (i.e. what ML technique we may want to use to investigate the hypothesis)
+## Analysis
-Utilize Google's Nearby Search API to obtain restaurant data within a given distance and stored the data in a json format: Google Places API Burgers.json
+In our analysis, we utilize Google's Nearby Search API to obtain restaurant data within a given distance and stored the data in a json format: Google Places API Burgers.json

 ![API](https://github.com/stoffel-brian/Final_Project/blob/main/Resources/calling_google_API.png)